Last Updated on: January 28, 2023

 Even the database is a minefield.
 In every other system I have used, finding data is easy.
 In Magento, the use of EAV means that data is split amongst hundreds of abstract tables.
 Again, it doesn’t flow, and it doesn’t make sense without a great deal of time developing a solid understanding of what they have done.

 All of this and more ate away at me until I began to resent working on the project.
 I concede that this might be isolated to a minority like me, but I do know I am not the only one to have problems.
 Different freelancers I employed to do custom work didn’t follow conventions and hacked into the core (causing upgrade problems, which will be discussed later).
 I regularly see forum threads discussing the same issues and blog posts expressing their concerns.

-The common argument I see are along the lines of “the web is evolving, applications are getting more complex” and “for more features we need more structure and this was necessary with Magento”.
-I even saw one elitist claim that a system like Magento is “proper PHP development” whereas systems like WordPress are for “PHP Hackers”.
+The common argument I see is along the lines of “the web is evolving, applications are getting more complex” and “for more features, we need more structure, and this was necessary with Magento”.
+I even saw one elitist claim that a system like Magento is “proper PHP development”, whereas systems like WordPress are for “PHP Hackers”.

 Essentially I disagree.